Large deviations for systems with non-uniform structure: Definitions

-Let $(X,d)$ be a compact metric space and $f\colon X\to X$ a continuous map.
+We now state the level-2 large deviations principle precisely.
 Denote by $\mathcal{M}(X)$ the set of all Borel probability measures on $X$ with the weak* topology.
 This topology is induced by the metric